laguardias/todo-familia-next/README.md

 Plans:

-1- Make route to make todo;
+1- Make action "createTodo" to make todo with userId from current logged user;

+2- Verify action "getTodos" to see if it's working properly;

-2- Make route to delete todo;
+2- Make action to delete todo;

-3- Make route to edit todo;
+3- Make action to edit todo;

 4- Improve the Schemas for users to share todos with other users;